bertofurth/Seagate-Central-Utils/motion/README-motion.md

     usermod -a -G video motion

+You will then need to copy the group configuration file to the backup configuration otherwise the changes will be overwritten on the next system reboot.

+    cp /etc/group /usr/config/backupconfig/etc/group

 #### Startup script - /etc/init.d/motion-init.sh
 In order for "motion" to run at system startup, an init script starting the server is required.
 We have included a custom startup script in this